 How much time do you have to watch this weekend?

-Every Monday and Friday, Margaret offers ultra-exclusive viewing recommendations in our Watching newsletter.
+This is the web version of our Watching newsletter, In which Margaret offers such ultra-exclusive viewing recommendations every Monday and Friday.
 Read her latest picks below, and Sign up to watch here.

-This weekend I have … half an hour, and I miss ‘The Good Place’.
+This weekend I have … 11 minutes, and I’m tired of the same old schlock.

 #time #watch #weekend